lkrsova/lkrsova.github.io/_pages/aboutme.md

 ### "I'm a bit of a painter myself."
 I'm an overall an artistic person.
 In “offline” world far from computer screens, I enjoy water coloring and crafting in general.
 I love anything pop culture from a blockbuster movie to the recent social media trend.

 When pandemic is not a thing I travel quite a bit.
-In my free time I have fun while cooking, reading, yoga, and playing basketball with my basketball proficient boyfriend Cole.
+In my free time I have fun while cooking, reading, yoga.